top of page

 Q: When will construction for the new interchange begin?

-A: Construction is starting in July 2023.
-Phase 1 will relocate the existing Jordan Valley Aqueduct (July 2023 – Spring 2024).
+A: Construction started in July 2023.
+Phase 1 relocated the existing Jordan Valley Aqueduct (July 2023 – Spring 2024).
 Phase 2 will convert the intersection to an interchange (Spring 2024 – Fall 2025).
 Visit the “Schedule” tab for more details.

 Q: What is the purpose of upgrading this intersection to an interchange?